-During natural disasters the Buffalo District Emergency Management Office conducts emergency operations to protect lives, alleviate suffering and remediate damage in accordance with Public Law (PL) 84-99 and PL 93-288.
+During natural disasters, the U.S. Army Corps of Engineers Buffalo District Emergency Management Office conducts emergency operations to protect lives, alleviate suffering and remediate damage in accordance with Public Law (PL) 84-99 and PL 93-288.

 Assistance under these two authorities is supplemental to local and State efforts and normally at the request of the State's governor.